 About Me

 I was four when I first announced I would be an artist when I grew up.
-My parents really encouraged me, though Mam always pointed out that artists rarely make much money.
+My parents really encouraged me, though Mam always felt obliged to point out that artists rarely make much money.
 I studied design and illustration at COMAD (DIT) in Dublin.

 My first three books as an author/illustrator are very different from one another.
 I was learning as I worked, figuring out how to write and illustrate a book on the job.
 An Chanáil (An Gúm, 1988) was set along the Grand Canal in Dublin, The Sleeping Giant (Brandon Press, 1991) was set in Dingle, Co Kerry, and The Long March (Wolfhound, Ireland 1997/ Tricycle Press, USA 1998) is the story of how the Choctaw Nation of Oklahoma sent aid to Ireland in 1847.